Hilton Foods

 Environmental Notes

-• Fishmeal and fishoil from marine feed sources are used.
+• Fishmeal and fish oil from marine feed sources are used.
 Certification criteria encourage the use of responsibly sourced marine products in feed.
+But there is little transparency on the ingredients used in feed across the sector.

 • Disease transfer between farmed and wild prawns is a concern but infrequent water exchange on whiteleg shrimp farms moderates this risk.
-Whiteleg shrimp are not native to Vietnam and there is potential for ecological impacts from escapes.
+Whiteleg shrimp are not native to Vietnam and there is potential for ecological impacts from escape but there is no evidence of the species becoming established in the wild.

 General Notes